• A convenient list of twitter handles for the Team Captains is here.

 "Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.
 So I do not run aimlessly; I do not box as one beating the air.
 But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified."

 I'm a geek whose hobbies include gardening, playing with ferrets, and noodling around on assorted Apple devices.
-I'm not a runner, though I do try to maintain a healthy, active lifestyle.
-I recently started walking and did my first 5K walk in October 2012. #Run3rd allows me to be part of a community with the simple yet powerful goal of encouraging activities that benefit both body and soul, through running/walking and by honoring and sharing the things that matter to others.
+I didn't think I could be a runner, though I have tried to maintain a healthy, active lifestyle.
+In September 2012, I started walking and did my first 5K walk in October.
+More recently, I started added running intervals to my walks. #Run3rd allows me to be part of a community with the simple yet powerful goal of encouraging activities that benefit both body and soul, through running/walking and by honoring and sharing the things that matter to others.

 "Find what you love, then do it with passion and your whole heart."